LinWeizheDragon/Retrieval-Augmented-Visual-Question-Answering/README.md

 Packed pre-extracted data for both OK-VQA and F-VQA (including OCR features, VinVL object detection features, Oscar captioning features): [Google Drive](https://drive.google.com/file/d/1fDsoZDVtN0mXeWCKvGA9ITZo2GULu_La/view?usp=share_link)

 Pre-trained DPR checkpoint:
-- DPR pretrained on OK-VQA and Google Search dataset (batch size 30, in-batch negative sampling, 1 GPU, grad accumulation 4) [Google Drive]()
+- DPR pretrained on OK-VQA and Google Search dataset (batch size 30, in-batch negative sampling, 1 GPU, grad accumulation 4) [Google Drive](https://drive.google.com/file/d/1Nwx-7e0aZVyXL3GxLvFIink0khbyE0QY/view?usp=share_link)

-# Detail Instructions
+# Detailed Instructions

 ## Overview
 The framework was designed and implemented by Weizhe Lin, University of Cambridge.
 All rights are reserved.
 Use with research purposes is allowed.
 This framework is designed for **research purpose**, with flexibility for extension.
 It is not a perfect framework for production, of course.